 Jetpack is easy to use.
 You simply download the extension and then enable the module via your Dashboard.
 You can choose what you’d like Jetpack to look for, including complex phrases, jargon, biased language, and double negatives.

-White Smoke offers a lot of features for writers.
+White Smoke offers a lot of features for writers, bloggers, and people who guest post.
 It checks not only for grammar and spelling mistakes but also for punctuation and style.
 Like Grammarly, White Smoke gives specific suggestions for other words or phrases you could use.
 It also has a useful thesaurus feature.

 A subscription to White Smoke also includes access to a range of educational videos.
-These tutorials cover English language topics ranging from prepositions and adjectives to noun and verb agreements.
+These tutorials cover English language topics ranging from prepositions and adjectives to nouns and verb agreements.